Daleray1231/README_Generator/Develop/README.md

 - [Questions](#questions)

 ## Installation
-Install instructions
+Clone and fork the repo from GitHub.

 ## Usage
-use this prject to make your life awesome
+Use this application to create a README.md for your project.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contributing
-fork the repo on your local machine, open pull request
+Follow installation instructions.
+Open a pull request for desired updates.

 ## Tests
-clone the repo, run the application
+Follow installation instructions.
+Run application.

 ## Questions
-For any questions or feedback, please feel free to contact me at daleray1231.
+For any questions or feedback, please feel free to contact me at daleray1231@gmail.com.

 You can also reach out to me on [GitHub](https://github.com/daleray1231).